 The gate once had an honorary inscription in gold-plated bronze letters saluting the emperor.
 A dozen such gilded bronze letters were discovered at the foot of the gate.
 The upper inscription, on the second storey of Hadrian’s gate (which is today totally missing) ran beneath the pedestal or plinth that originally supported a long vanished bronze statue of the Emperor Hadrian or a statue of a bronze chariot, typical of Roman Triumphal arches.

-As important as the missing upper inscription letters and bronze statue, are the surviving lower series of bronze gilded letters, forming a second dedicatory inscription to the Emperor Hadrian, naming the Emperor’s adopted father.
+As important as the missing upper inscription letters and bronze statue, are the surviving lower series of bronze gilded letters, forming a second dedicatory inscription to the emperor Hadrian, naming the Emperor’s adopted father.

-These gilded bronze letters are to be found in private collections and museum depots; in Vienna where there are 9 letters, Berlin where there are 2 letters, in London at the British Museum and at the Ashmolean Museum in Oxford, where the letters spelling “Trajan”, the name of Hadrian’s adopted father, are stored today.
-These bronze Roman letters were taken by various European visitors from the mound of rubble beside Hadrian’s Gate at the end of the 19th century.
+These gilded bronze letters are to be found in private collections and museum depots; in Vienna where there are 9 letters, in Berlin where there are 2 letters, in London at the British Museum and at the Ashmolean Museum in Oxford where the letters spelling “Trajan”, the name of Hadrian’s adopted father, are stored today.
+These bronze letters were taken by various European visitors from the mound of rubble beside Hadrian’s Gate at the end of the 19th century.